StanJulia/Stan.jl/README.md

 Stan.jl v10 supports InferenceObjects.jl and PosteriorDB.jl.
 See the example notebooks in the Examples_Notebooks subdirectory.

-BridgeStan v1.0 is no longer included in StanSample.jl but support for it is setup if bridgestan and cmdstan have been installed in the same directory.
+BridgeStan v1.0.1 is supported.
 See the notebook `bridgestan.jl` in Example_Notebooks.

-Note that these are new packages and more updates are to be expected!

 To use the :dimarray or :dimarrays option in `read_samples())`, see the example notebook `dimarray.jl`.